javsort/Linkaster/docs/delivery_1.md

 Constraints
 Javier
-Specify the relevant constraints such as GDPR compliance specific to data security and privacy
+Specify the relevant constraints such as GDPR compliance specific to data security and privacy Programming Language:
-Time:
-The system?s overall development shall respect both the development team & course instructor?s deadlines, affecting depth of development and testing phases.
-Regulatory:
-Since the system has academic purposes, it shall adhere to the GDPR?s integrity and confidentiality standards to securely store all users information.
-The GDPR?s generality may complicate development given the data protection prioritization.
-The system shall be transparent with users regarding what data will be processed.
-The system shall be GDPR compliant and provide its users with data subject rights.
-Hardware:
-Storage and computing power may be limited for the first instance of the application.
-Integration:
-The usage of external APIs for different services might bring up compatibility and reliability challenges.
-A proper and fast interaction between the different services should be prioritized for proper functionality, which could be resource intensive.
-Encryption:
-Even though encryption improves security standards, it also adds layers of authorization, which could lead to delays and longer authorization periods, possibly limiting the up-to-date features.
-Portability:
-Designing both a handheld & web version of the application might bring up some design challenges throughout development.
-Programming Language:
 The system?s back-end shall be supported by:
 Java JDK 21: for the overall back-end structure, this helps ensure proper segregation between services and their proper interaction.
 Furthermore, utilizing an Object Oriented design facilitates the management of different features such as user-authentication, role-based access, and more.